 You also have close to infinite lives, since every time you die, the game automatically loads the latest save state.
 And the game can only be saved between levels, so make sure to ALWAYS save after finishing a level.
 The worst part is dying near the end of a level and be forced to repeat the entire level.

 Because it’s a shareware title, Duke Nukem doesn’t have the best graphics for the time and the sprites are a bit small, but at least I like the colours and there are some nice graphical effects like reflective surfaces.
 The animation is equally simple but still quite fluid.
 But unfortunately, there’s little music (apart from some short tunes here and there) and the sound effects on the PC speaker are as primitive as they come.

-You can go here to download the first episode free of charge, along with a level editor (or here to play it on you own browser), but unfortunately, the other two episodes are no longer available digitally, so good luck finding any physical copies of them.
+You can go here to download the first episode free of charge, along with a level editor (or here to play it on you own browser), but unfortunately, the other 2 episodes are no longer available digitally, so good luck finding any copies of them.

 So, are you fans of Duke Nukem?
 Which are your favourite games of the series?
 Tell me below in the comments, on our Facebook page, on our Twitter feed or on our Steam group.
 Next time, we’re back to the streets!
 Until then, keep on playing and chewing bubblegum (as long as you don’t run out of it).